Kristian Leontiou: Early life

 It was at this time that he paired up with good friend Adam Falkner, a drummer/musician, to introduce a live acoustic sound to the album.
 They recorded the album with engineer Phill Brown (engineer for Bob Marley and Robert Plant) at Ark studios in St John's Wood where they recorded live then headed back to Rollo's studio to add the cinematic electro touches that are prominent on the album.

 Shortly after its completion, One eskimO's "Hometime" was used on a Toyota Prius advert in the USA.
 The funds from the advert were then used to develop the visual aspect of One eskimO.
 He teamed up with friend Nathan Erasmus (Gravy Media Productions) along with animation team Smuggling Peanuts (Matt Latchford and Lucy Sullivan) who together began to develop the One eskimO world, the first animation produced was for the track ‘Hometime’ which went on to win a British animation award in 2008.

 In 2008 Leontiou started a new management venture with ATC Music.
 By mid-2008 Time Warner came on board to develop all 10 One eskimO animations which were produced the highly regarded Passion Pictures in London.
-Now with all animation complete and a debut album, One eskimO prepare to unveil themselves fully to the world in summer 2009.

 Leontiou released a cover version of Tracy Chapman's "Fast Car", which was originally released as a single in 2005.
 Leontiou's version was unable to chart, however, due to there being no simultaneous physical release alongside the download single, a UK chart rule that was in place at the time.
 On 24 April 2011, the song entered the singles chart at number 88 due to Britain's Got Talent contestant Michael Collings covering the track on the show on 16 April 2011.